 STAG2 and Aneuploidy

 Todd Waldman’s lab at Georgetown recently showed that mutations in STAG2 can result in aneuploidy.
 Aneuploidy-- an abnormal number of chromosomes-- is often seen in cancer cells.
 STAG2 is a member of the cohesin complex, which regulates the separation of sister chromatids during cell division.
 In the Waldman lab’s recent Science paper (Solomon et al., 2011)- they identify specific STAG2 mutations found in cancer cells- that result in chromosomal disruption.
 STAG2 plasmids, wild-type and these aneuploidy-associated mutant forms, are now available through Addgene; along with a set of shRNAs targeting STAG2.

 Hot Article Contributors:

 Addgene's Hot Article page is a compilation of summaries describing new plasmids available at Addgene and their related journal articles.
-These summaries were written by: Andy Baltus, Melina Fan, Matthew Ferenc, Melanie Herscovitch, Caroline LaManna, Jason Niehaus, Marcy Patrick, Eric Perkins, and Lianna Swanson.
+These summaries were written by: Andy Baltus, Melina Fan, Matthew Ferenc, Melanie Herscovitch, Caroline LaManna, Jason Niehaus, Marcy Patrick, Eric Perkins, Lianna Swanson, and Julian Taylor-Parker.